 Use PMI-PBA if you are studying business-analysis decisions around problem framing, requirements, validation, traceability, and value realization.

 PMExams is broader than the flagship PMI paths.
-Use these hubs when your real exam lane is advanced PMI, Disciplined Agile, AACE, APM, PRINCE2, SAFe, Scrum, or APMG AI.
+Use these hubs when your real exam lane is advanced PMI, Disciplined Agile, AACE, APM, PRINCE2, SAFe, Scrum, APMG AI, or Project+.

 Use this hub for PgMP, PfMP, PMI-RMP, PMI-SP, PMI-CP, PMI-PMOCP, GPM-b, PMI CSPP, Disciplined Agile, and the lighter PMI exam-root pages.